-Life in South Korea has certainly gotten faster and flashier in the last few years, but come March, everyone stops to smell the flowers.
+Life in South Korea has certainly gotten faster and flashier in the last few years, but come spring, everyone stops to smell the flowers.
 Winter melts and spring takes over, splashing the cities and the countryside with brilliant colors and fragrant scents.

 The most awaited of these blooms, of course, is the cherry blossom.
 While we all wait with bated breath for the forecasts and the festivals, get a head start on your travel plans with these top tips for savoring spring in South Korea.